Homeless man dies from exposure; service providers prepare for more cold weather

 That’s meant opening shelters, paying for hotel rooms, and simply doing anything they can to reach people who need help.

 In response to the conditions, homeless-service provider Mary’s Place planned to open a temporary shelter for families starting 3 p.m.
-Friday, inside its Women’s Day Center at 1830 Eighth Ave. in downtown Seattle.
+Friday, inside its Women’s Day Center in downtown Seattle.
 The site will operate during the day and at night and remain open through at least Monday morning.
 Families must call the family shelter intake line, 206-245-1026, before coming to the site.

 City of Seattle officials planned to keep its emergency overnight shelter at Seattle Center’s Exhibition Hall open through at least Sunday night, with the possibility of extending it if weather conditions remained hazardous.

-Note: Editor’s note: A comment thread was erroneously attached to this story when it was first published.
-It has since been removed, in accordance with our policies on stories of this nature.